philfung/philfung/README.md

 Previously:
 - 🩸 ceo at Kit (acquired by Roman)
-- 🤖 cto of Operator (early AI chatbot, Apple App o/f month)
+- 🤖 cto of Operator (early AI chatbot, 🍎 award)
 - 👨‍💻 early engineer at Meta.